Timothy W. Yu, MD, PhD

 Aubrie earned her B.A. from Wheaton College in May 2016, with a major in Bioinformatics.
 She joined the Yu Lab in December 2016.
 Here she is applying her knowledge of bioinformatics towards identifying genetic causes of neurodevelopmental disorders.

-Cameron is a junior at Harvard College where she is studying Molecular and Cellular Biology.
+Cameron is a senior at Harvard College where she is studying Molecular and Cellular Biology.